 - Contact Us

-Gabriel Chen is the Senior Counsel, Litigation Services, at Calgary Legal Guidance, Alberta’s largest and first non-profit legal clinic providing free legal services to low-income Calgarians since 1972.
-Gabriel specializes in serving clients with dealing with issues of homelessness and mental health.
+Gabriel Chen is the Senior Counsel, Litigation Services, at Calgary Legal Guidance (CLG), Alberta’s first non-profit legal clinic, now celebrating 50 years of providing free legal services to Albertans in need.
+Gabriel specializes in serving clients with dealing with issues of homelessness and mental health, and oversees the CLG student program.
 Gabriel was named one of Calgary’s Top 40 Under 40 by Avenue Magazine, received the Arthur R. Smith Award for front-line service to Calgary’s homeless, and was the recipient of the Alberta Civil Liberties Award.
-Gabriel was featured in the Telus Optik documentary series “Alberta Mavericks” and is a regular panelist on criminal justice issues on the CTV2 newsmagazine Alberta Primetime.
+Gabriel was featured in the Telus Optik documentary series “Alberta Mavericks.”

-Katrina Edgerton-McGhan is a complex litigation lawyer who specializes in challenging and high value disputes.
-She has extensive commercial litigation experience in a broad range of sectors, including fraud, education, utilities, procurement, insurance, finance, and securities.
-Katrina does regulatory work as well, including securities commission and AUC work.
-She is involved in intensive and high publicity matters with organizations and individuals under scrutiny and facing tight timelines.
+Katrina Edgerton-McGhan is a complex litigation and regulatory lawyer who specializes in challenging and high value disputes.
+She has extensive commercial litigation experience in a broad range of sectors, including education, utilities, procurement, insurance, fraud, finance and securities.
+Katrina does regulatory work, particularly with the Alberta Utilities Commission and advises multi-national insurance companies of regulatory requirements.

 She sits on a number of the boards and volunteers extensively and is currently:

-- Chair of the board of the new Women + Power Society, an organization that supports and amplifies the voices of women who work in the electricity industry.
-This is a start-up non-profit and work has included working closely with the founder to go from concept to execution.
+- Chair of the board of the Women + Power Society, an organization that supports and amplifies the voices of women who work in the electricity industry.

-- A mentor through a number of different organizations, including the Law Society Mentor Express Program, the AWL, the CBA, and informally.
+- A mentor through a number of different organizations, including the Law Society Mentor Express Program, the Association of Women Lawyers, the Canadian Bar Association , and informally.

-Michelle Plouffe has 25 years of legal and leadership experience.
+Michelle Plouffe has over 25 years of legal and leadership experience.
 She obtained her Bachelor of Arts degree (with distinction) (1992) and her Law degree (1995) both from the University of Alberta.
-Ms. Plouffe has worked in private practice and in the utilities, health and post-secondary sectors and is currently the Vice President and General Counsel at MacEwan University.
+Michelle has worked in private practice and in the municipal, utilities, health and post-secondary sectors and is currently the City Solicitor for the City of Edmonton.
 She is a seasoned Director with diverse senior level operational experience in complex organizations, providing extensive leadership, innovative solutions and value creation to all facets of operations.
 She is a trusted advisor who has proven expertise providing sound legal and strategic advice to boards and senior leadership.

-Michelle Plouffe is currently the Chair of the Hospital Privileges Appeal Board, a member of the Balancing Pool Board of Directors and Chair of the Governance and HR Committee of the Balancing Pool Board, and a Director on the MacEwan Downtown Corporation.
-She is a former Board Member of the Association of Corporate Counsel Alberta Chapter Board.
-Ms. Plouffe has been a volunteer member of the Law Society’s Audit and Finance, Audit, and Conduct Committees.
-She was recently appointed as a member of the Equity, Diversity and Inclusion Advisory Committee.
+Michelle is currently a member of the Balancing Pool Board of Directors and is the Vice-Chair of the Kids’ Kottage Foundation.
+She has been a volunteer member of the Law Society’s Audit and Finance, Audit, and Conduct Committees and is currently a member of the Equity, Diversity and Inclusion Advisory Committee.